Physical Therapy Treatments For Benign Paroxysmal Positional Vertigo (BPPV)

 The vestibular system is the system in your body that contributes most to balance.

-Vestibular rehabilitation exercises train your brain to use different visual and other cues to help maintain your balance.
+Vestibular rehabilitation exercises train your brain to use different visual and other sensory cues to help maintain your balance.

 These have helped people with their symptoms caused by benign paroxysmal positional vertigo.